 Last week I bought two cans of Pillsbury Grands!
 Cinnamon Rolls because (1) I’m addicted to those suckers (and, yes I do work for them but no this is not sponsored, I really do love them) and (2) I was going to make baked french toast with them.
 And then I got scooped; Heather made Apple Cinnamon French Toast Bake.
 I almost cried…and then I remembered Monkey Bread.

 It is almost Christmas, after all.
 Monkey Bread rules the day on Christmas in our house.
 I decided…why not make monkey bread?
 With Cinnamon Rolls?
 In the SLOW COOKER???

-The reason I love it so much more?
+The reason I love this so much more?
 Because it’s more doughy.

 I find that, when I make monkey bread in the oven the outside gets so hard and crunchy and done in order for the center to get fully cooked.
 I prefer my monkey bread to be soft, not hard, so this creates a problem.
 It’s like a fight to the death: who will get to the center of the monkey bread first?

-By making the monkey bread in the crockpot, the bread steams as it cooks, keeping it soft and doughy but actually baked all over.
+By making this Slow Cooker Cinnamon Roll Monkey Bread in the crockpot, the bread steams as it cooks, keeping it soft and doughy but actually baked all over.
 It’ll get a little browned around the edges, as you can see, but even the browned parts stay soft.

 That’s the perfect monkey bread, if you ask me!

 You can make a traditional monkey bread this way, using Grands! biscuits, but I went one step further and used cinnamon rolls because, well, why not?
 Cinnamon rolls > Biscuits in my opinion.